okta/okta-sdk-dotnet/docs/UserApi.md

 Retrieve a User Grant

-Gets a grant for the specified user
+Retrieves a grant for the specified user

 ### Example
 ```csharp